Warriors: Power of Three: Sunrise

 Meanwhile, at ThunderClan camp, Hollyleaf too realizes that her mother is Leafpool when she learns that Leafpool had also returned to camp with Squirrelflight the day Hollyleaf and her littermates were born.
 When confronted by Hollyleaf, Leafpool reveals to Hollyleaf that she knows that Hollyleaf killed Ashfur, having recognized the tuft of fur found in Ashfur's claws.

 At the next Gathering, Hollyleaf reveals the secret about her and her brothers' parents.
 Crowfeather denies being their father, while his son Breezepelt and mate Nightcloud are both outraged about never being informed.
 Brambleclaw is heartbroken by Squirrelflight's deception and ends their relationship, much to Squirreflight's distraught.
 Hollyleaf confronts Leafpool and attempts to kill her by forcing her to eat poisonous deathberries (yew berries), but does not follow through when Leafpool does not resist, noting that she has already lost everything as a result of this revelation: she is now rejected by Crowfeather, her kits, and has lost her position as ThunderClan's medicine cat, as medicine cats are forbidden from having a mate.
 Distraught with the negative reactions to her announcement, Hollyleaf flees into the tunnels below WindClan's territories, which collapse on her.
 She is presumed dead by the Clans.

 With the revelation that they are still kin of Firestar's kin, since Leafpool is Firestar's other daughter, and the presumed death of Hollyleaf, Jayfeather concludes that only he and Lionblaze are part of the prophecy's Three, and that one of Whitewing's kits will be the third cat in the prophecy, being the granddaughter of Firestar's nephew Cloudtail.

 Critical reception

-The Sight quickly mounted #1 on all major sales charts, including The New York Times Bestseller List.
+The Sight quickly mounted #1 on the New York Times Bestseller List.
 It was recommended as Children's Summer reading by the Washington Post Children's Book Club.
 Booklist gave a positive review saying, "As in previous books, personal tensions are juxtaposed against dangers from the outside.
 Plenty of action and solid characterizations make this an enticing choice for fans of the long-running enterprise."
 The Sight was nominated as the best Middle Readers book at Amazon's Best Books of the Year (2007), and placed sixth out of the ten nominees, with six percent of the total votes.

 A reviewer writing for Children's Literature criticized Outcast for its "overwhelming confusion" of characters and references to past events in the series that readers who had not read earlier books in the series would not understand.